-Hemp producers growing in accordance with USDA guidelines are eligible for certain USDA programs.
-USDA's Farm Agency (FSA), Natural Resources Conservation Service (NRCS), and Risk Management Agency (RMA) updated guidelines on several programs to support growers of hemp, which was reclassified by the 2018 Farm Bill.
+Hemp producers growing in accordance with USDA guidelines are eligible for certain USDA programs in 2020.
+USDA's Farm Agency (FSA), Natural Resources Conservation Service (NRCS), and Risk Management Agency (RMA) are updating guidelines on several programs to support growers of hemp, which was reclassified by the 2018 Farm Bill.

-Once production plans are approved and licenses are issued, hemp producers may be eligible for many USDA programs.
+Once production plans are approved and licenses are issued, hemp producers may be eligible for many USDA programs for the 2020 and 2021 crop years.